hakrosinteractive/PROJECT-Explorer/README.md

 - Search by name, path and content
 - For content search it is possible:

-    o Search full phrases or stand-alone terms o Search all the terms in the same or different files. o Search in the same line for several terms that are not necessarily consecutive
+    >> Search full phrases or stand-alone terms
+    >> Search all the terms in the same or different files.
+    >> Search in the same line for several terms that are not necessarily consecutive

 - Search filters by extension and/or keywords
 - Quick filters to automatically filter certain types of files (include/exclude).